wilsonCernWq/TinyVolumeRenderer/projects/raycast/README.md

 ## How to control it ##

-Use left mouse click to rotate, use right mouse click to zoom.
+Use left mouse click to rotate

+Use right mouse click to zoom.

 ## how to change the transfer function ##